 Prospecting is the initial stage of the sales pipeline, wherein salespeople actively search for potential customers and opportunities.
 They identify leads through cold outreach, networking, or online research.

-💰 By focusing on quality rather than quantity, sales teams increase their likelihood of engaging with valuable prospects.
+🎯 By focusing on quality rather than quantity, sales teams can increase their likelihood of engaging with valuable prospects.

 Lead qualification is one of the pipeline stages wherein salespeople check potential leads to see if they meet specific criteria.
 This evaluation helps determine if the leads are ready and suitable for the sales process.

-📊 Businesses should develop lead-scoring models that assign values to different criteria.
+🎯 You should develop lead-scoring models that assign values to different criteria.
+A good example is the lead-scoring model based on behavior, which evaluates leads based on their actions indicating purchase intent.
 Thorough research on leads and the use of qualification frameworks can also help.

 Sales professionals engage with qualified leads in the meeting or demo stage to showcase the product or service.
 They conduct meetings or demonstrations to address any questions or concerns.
 This stage aims to provide a deeper understanding of the offering.